Delt06/toon-rp/README.md

 # Toon Render Pipeline (Unity SRP)

-A Scriptable Render Pipeline (SRP) built around toon/stylized visuals.
+A Scriptable Render Pipeline (SRP) designed specifically for toon/stylized visuals.

 > The project is in its very **early** stages and has **not** been tested in production.